slobodanl/notes/apps/tutorial-cmus.md

 3. Browse to your music
 4. Press <kbd>y</kbd> and the music will be added to your slected playlist

-if you want the change to be persistence, you need to issue `:save` to save your setting before quiting{.note}
+If you want the change to be persistence, you need to issue `:save` to save your setting before quiting{.note}

 ## Shuffle a playlist and add it to the queue